vibhor121/Brahmaputra-Function-003/README.md

 ## Acknowledgments

 -Inspired by the need for a modern and user-friendly e-commerce platform.
--Special thanks to the supportive community at [Dmart].
+-Special thanks to the supportive community at [G-SHOCK|CASIO].